Mahali Pa Watoto operates 5 days a week following the Kenyan national syllabus.

-We are 5 teachers and 3 kitchen staff.
+We have 5 teachers and 3 kitchen staff.

-The head teacher is Nancy who started in 2017 when Lucy left.
+The head teacher is Nancy who started in 2017.

-Our other teachers are Gladys, Mercy, Grace and computer teacher is Fatti (he is as skinny as a rake!)
+Our other teachers are Gladys, Mercy, Grace, Nancy and computer teacher is Fatty (he is as skinny as a rake!)

 In the kitchen we have Wanjiru, Joyce and Rose (known as Cucu Peter).
 Wanjiru is the sister of the founder, Jane Thomas, and has helped at the school cooking food for the children since it began.